22 Best Argentina Travel Tips

 Movies and series to watch before visiting Argentina

-I have a full post dedicated to the best movies set in Argentina – you can read it here.
-Don’t miss Relatos Salvajes (Wild Tales) – a movie of 6 short stories that are hilarious and at the same time sad.
-You should also watch El Secreto de Sus Ojos (The Secret in Their Eyes), which won the Oscar for Best Foreign Language Film in 2010
+I have a full post dedicated to the best movies set in Argentina.
+Don’t miss Relatos Salvajes (Wild Tales) – a movie of 6 short stories that are hilarious and, at the same time, sad.
+You should also watch El Secreto de Sus Ojos (The Secret in Their Eyes), which won the Oscar for Best Foreign Language Film in 2010.

-When it comes to Netflix series, I am a massive fan of Casi Feliz (Almost Happy), a series based in Buenos Aires where the main character is Sebastian, a popular radio host who finds himself regularly in the most absurd situations.
-It’s sweet, funny and bitter at the same time.
+When it comes to Netflix series, I am a massive fan of Casi Feliz (Almost Happy).
+This series is based in Buenos Aires, and the main character is Sebastian, a popular radio host who finds himself regularly in the most absurd situations.
+It’s sweet, funny, and bitter at the same time.

 Pin It For Later!